Enochsoul/soulbot-discord/README.md

 # soulbot-discord
-Version 2.0
+Version 3.0

 Discord bot for my 13th Age RPG group.

 A work in progress I made for my group, with no warranty implied or expressed.
 I'm not a professional developer, so it's likely rough AF, but it works.
 I usually squash bugs as my group finds them, if you find something please submit an issue on github.

-Designed to run as a standalone bot for a single discord server.
-If you invite it to multiple servers all activity will be shared, so don't do that.
+Redesigned for 3.0, capable of running on multiple servers, with independant configuration, initiative tracking and quotes database.

-### Install(Updated in 2.0):
+### Install(Updated in 2.0, same for 3.0):
 1) git clone to your chosen location.
 2) Rename soulbot.conf.default to soulbot.conf.
 3) Fill out the discord token at minimum in the config file.
 See below for other config file options.